 Read about Chi Onwurah’s parliamentary debate on the issue of gendered marketing.

-Parliamentary Under Secretary of State for Women and Equalities, Jo Swinson MP
+Former MP and Parliamentary Under Secretary of State for Women and Equalities, Jo Swinson

 “We shouldn’t be limiting young girls’ aspirations, and too many manufacturers and retailers offer up the same uninspiring ranges based on lazy assumptions.
 That’s why it’s brilliant to see… campaigns such as Let Toys be Toys and Pink Stinks encouraging children and their parents to look beyond these messages.”